 But every step forward personally and professionally has been terrifying.
 I fearfully put one foot in front of the other and put myself out there.
 Last year, I invited Dr. Burns to present his trauma workshop here in Denver.
 I really didn’t know him at all; I only had participated in his four-day intensive workshop and an anxiety workshop in London.

-One morning, I woke up and heard myself ask, “Can depression really be treated in two hours?”
+One morning after his rapid recovery trauma workshop, I woke up and heard myself ask, “Can depression really be treated in two hours?”
+“How could this be true?”
 I grabbed my laptop and fired off a series of confrontational questions to David, as I now informally call him, challenging him as a critical reporter –one of my former personas.
 Back and forth we went, pushing and pulling, until finally, we published our controversial interview, “Can Depression Really Be Treated in Two Hours? on https://feelinggood.com/ What a gift it was to open on Christmas morning!

-Today David, psychologist Dr. Fabrice Nye and I published an interview about our article on their new Feeling Good Podcast https://feelinggood.com/category/podcast/.
-And that was not as easy at it sounds.
+Today David, psychologist Dr. Fabrice Nye and I broadcast an interview about our article on their new Feeling Good Podcast https://feelinggood.com/category/podcast/.
+And that was not as easy as it sounds.
 It would be analogous to singing on stage with Mick Jagger and Keith Richards.
 But I heard David’s voice, “You have to face the monster and find the monster has no teeth.”

 So I faced the fear of stuttering, stammering and freezing.
 I once again asked myself, “Why not me?
 I can do this.
 Be bold.”
 And then I dove into the deep end of the pool with David guiding and shaping the conversation as only an experienced teacher can do.
 And then the self-consciousness melted away as I danced with a partner who knew all the steps.